A Parallel Algorithm for Exact Bayesian Structure Discovery in Bayesian Networks: Introduction

-Recently, parallel computing has drawn increasing attention from AI community due to its ability to solve computationally intensive problems that cannot be solved by serial computing in a resonable time.
-Further, if the problem can be splitted to subproblems that can be solved independently with much less space, it is well suited to be solved by using computing clusters with distributed memory.
-As a result, several parallel algorithms have already been developed for the optimal BN learning problem.
+Several parallel algorithms have already been developed for solving the \emph{structure learning} problem.
 First, as mentioned by the authors, the pairwise scheme proposed in \citep{parviainen2010bayesian} allows easy parallelization on up to $2^p$ processors for any $p=0,1,...,n/2$.
 Each of the processors solves a subproblem independently in time $2^n(3/4)^pn^{O(1)}$ in space $2^n(3/4)^pn^{O(1)}$.
-Compared to the serial algorithm that runs in time and space of $2^nn^{O(1)}$, the parallel efficiency is $(2/3)^p$, which is suboptimal.
-Further, they only implemented the pairwise scheme to compute only the subproblems.
-Thus, although their results suggest the implementation is feasible up to around 31 variables, their estimate ignores the parallelization overhead that generally becomes problematic in parallelization. \citep{tamada2011parallel} presented a parallel algorithm that takes a different way to split the search space so that the required communication between subproblems is minimal.
+Compared to the sequential algorithm that runs in time and space of $2^nn^{O(1)}$, the parallel efficiency is $(2/3)^p$, which is suboptimal.
+Further, they only implemented the pairwise scheme to compute the subproblems.
+Thus, although their results suggest the implementation is feasible up to around 31 variables, their estimate ignores the parallelization overhead that generally becomes problematic in parallelization.
+Later, \citet{tamada2011parallel} presented a parallel algorithm that splits the search space so that the required communication between subproblems is minimal.
 The overall time and space complexity is $O(n^{\sigma+1}2^n)$, where $\sigma=0,1..., >0$ controls the communication-space trade-off.
 This algorithm, as mentioned, has slightly greater space and time complexities than the algorithm in \citep{parviainen2009exact} because of redundant calculations of DP steps.
 Their implementation of the algorithm was able to solve 32-node network in about 5 days 14 hours using 256 processors with 3.3 GB memory per processor.
-However, it didn't scale well on more than 512 processors as the parallel efficiency decreased significantly from 0.74 on 256 processors to 0.39 on 1024 processors.
-This poses a barrier to solving larger problems by utilizing larger computing clusters. \citep{nikolova2009parallel} and \citep{nikolova2013parallel} described a noval parallel algorithm that realizes direct parallelization of the orginal DP algorithm with optimal parallel efficiency.
-This algorithm is based on the observation that the DP steps constitute a lattice equivalent to an $n$-dimensinal ($n$-$D$) hypercube, which has been proved to be a very powerful interconnection network topology used by most of modern parallel computer systems \citep{dally2004principles,ananth2003introduction,loh2005exchanged}.
-In the lattice formed by the DP steps, data exchange only happens between two adjacent nodes.
-On the other hand, in a hypercube interconnection network, the neighbors communicate with each other much more efficiently than other pairs of nodes.
+However, it did not scale well on more than 512 processors as the parallel efficiency decreased significantly from 0.74 on 256 processors to 0.39 on 1024 processors. \citet{nikolova2009parallel,nikolova2013parallel} described a novel parallel algorithm that realizes direct parallelization of the sequential DP algorithm in \citet{ott2004finding} with optimal parallel efficiency.
+This algorithm is based on the observation that the subproblems constitute a lattice equivalent to an $n$-dimensional ($n$-$D$) hypercube, which has been proved to be a very powerful interconnection network topology used by most of modern parallel computer systems \citep{dally2004principles,ananth2003introduction,loh2005exchanged}.
+In the lattice formed by the DP subproblems, data exchange only happens between two adjacent nodes.
+In a hypercube interconnection network, the neighbors communicate with each other much more efficiently than other pairs of nodes.
 By noting this, the parallel algorithm takes a direct mapping of the DP steps to the nodes of a hypercube, thus is communication-efficient.
 Further, this hypercube algorithm does not calculate redundant steps or scores.
 These two features render the implementation of the algorithm scalable on up to 2048 processors \citep{nikolova2013parallel}.
 Using 1024 processors with 512 MB memory per processor, they solved a problem with 30 variables in 1.5 hours.